Janet Lee Bouvier

-Early life
+Early life and education

 Janet Norton Lee was born on December 3, 1907, in Manhattan, New York City.
-She was the middle daughter of James Thomas Aloysius Lee (1877–1968), a lawyer and real estate developer, and Margaret A. Merritt (1880–1943).
-Although she made differing claims about her genealogy including she was “from the Maryland Lees”, both her parents were of Irish Catholic descent.
-She had two sisters; Marion Merritt Lee (1904–1947), who married John J. Ryan Jr., and Margaret Winifred Lee (1910–1991), who married Franklin D'Olier.
+She was the middle daughter of James T. Lee (1877–1968), a lawyer and real estate developer, and Margaret A. Merritt (1880–1943).
+Although she made differing claims about her genealogy, including that she was “from the Maryland Lees,” both her parents were of Irish Catholic descent.
+She had two sisters: Marion Merritt Lee (1904–1947), who married John J. Ryan Jr. and was subsequently the mother of Mary Cecil, wife of William Amherst Vanderbilt Cecil, and Margaret Winifred Lee (1910–1991), who married Franklin D'Olier.

-Life

 Janet graduated from Miss Spence's School and attended Sweet Briar and Barnard Colleges.
 She was a member of the Barnard College class of 1929 but records show that she did not graduate.
 She was a three-time winner of the hunter championship at the National Horse Show.

+Career

-She served as a board member of the Newport Historical Society and the Redwood Library.
+Bouvier served as a board member of the Newport Historical Society and the Redwood Library.
 She was also the honorary director of the Robert E. Lee Memorial Association in Stratford, Virginia.

 Personal life

-Janet was married three times.
+Bouvier was married three times.
 In 1928, she married her first husband, John Vernou Bouvier III (1891–1957).
 He was the son of Major John Vernou Bouvier Jr. (1866–1948), a successful attorney, and Maude Frances Sergeant (1870–1940).
 He was also the brother of Edith Bouvier Beale (1895–1977), later known as the subject of the documentary film, Grey Gardens.
 Together, they were the parents of two daughters: